 The High Museum of Art depends on its docent volunteers to be the Museum's "face" to its visitors.
 Docents create memorable experiences for visitors ranging in age from kindergarten students to seniors.
-More than 100 docents collectively conduct about 1200 tours each year.
-In addition to tours at the Museum, docents can also share their art knowledge through presentations at local community centers.
+More than 100 docents collectively conduct about 2000 tours each year.

-Docents for the High Museum of Art typically have a background in education or similar fields.
-They share a strong sense of camaraderie, and enjoy the personal enrichment that comes through the academic training they receive and the pleasure in passing their knowledge along to others.
+Docents for the High Museum of Art are passionate about art education and are comfortable engaging with the public.
+They share a strong sense of camaraderie and enjoy the personal enrichment that comes through the academic training they receive and the pleasure of learning from and passing along their knowledge to others.

-For questions or more information about the docent program, please contact the Coordinator of Docent Volunteer Educators
+For general questions about the docent program, please contact the Coordinator of Education Volunteers.

 If you'd like to volunteer with the museum in another capacity, you may contact the High Museum Volunteer Coordinator or by phone at 404-733-4458 to learn about other volunteer opportunities such as lecture greeters or education studio volunteers.